BoraKaraman1/Data-Engineering-Case-Study/docs/REVIEW_LOG.md

 adversarial code-review passes before submission.
 This log records each round, every finding, and the response.

-It deliberately includes the findings we **declined** and the reasoning for each.
+It deliberately includes the findings that were **declined** and the reasoning for each.
 A reviewed system is defined as much by what it refuses to change as by what it fixes.
 Each finding was triaged against the design; some were implemented, some were declined as trade-offs.